Table of contents:

 - Position employee development first:

 The pandemic changed the perception of employees.
 They looked forward to roles that facilitated their growth journeys and focused on their skills.
 To attract employees and foster their growth and development, companies must proactively and transparently create roadmaps for employee evolution.
-If radically career pivots are possible, managers should essentially encourage and empower employees to make the most out of it.
+If radically career pivots are possible, managers should essentially encourage and empower employees to make the most out of it as a part of their employee retention strategy.

-Merely offering happy hours will not reduce employee attrition.
+Merely offering happy hours will not improve employee retention.
 Employees want to feel cared for and an impactful way to make them feel so is through committing to their development.
 Invest in their learning programs and serve them with opportunities that aid employees in upskilling.
 Encourage managers to become coaches and enhance cross-departmental collaborations.

 - Prioritize and maintain a healthy company culture:

 It’s true that employees had little expectations in the past few years, but with Gen Z entering the workforce, companies need to actively prepare plans to maintain a healthy company culture that is diverse, inclusive, flexible, and respectful.
-Gen Z has a different outlook as compared to millennials or Gen X. And, to sustain phenomena like the great resignation, companies need to take a different route and proactively evaluate and shape company cultures from the employee's viewpoint.
+Gen Z has a different outlook as compared to millennials or Gen X. And, to sustain phenomena like the great resignation, companies need to take a different route and proactively evaluate and shape company cultures from the employee's viewpoint if they want to retain their high performing employees.
 It is imperative to collect real-time feedback (not one time) and assess the toxic culture traits that are driving the great resignation through constant surveys.
 Analyze employee discomfort and actively drive cultural changes to retain your employees.

-Employee pulse survey questions to measure retention risks and the employee experience
+Employee pulse survey questions to measure employee retention risks and the employee experience

-During highly volatile times like “the great resignation”, HR leaders can prepare robust pulse surveys and leverage the employee feedback to gather insights at a faster pace contrary to the usual planned annual engagement surveys.
+During highly volatile times like “the great resignation”, HR leaders can prepare robust pulse surveys and leverage the employee feedback to gather insights at a faster pace contrary to the usual planned annual engagement surveys to find out red flags and create dynamic employee retention plans.

 But what are pulse surveys?